 Oncology Navigator Services

 Nurse Navigators are patient educators and care navigators on a mission to improve the cancer care experience for each patient.
-An Oncology Nurse Navigator (ONN) is a professional registered nurse with oncology-specific knowledge, who offers individualized assistance to patients, families and caregivers to help overcome healthcare system barriers.
+According to the Oncology Nursing Society, the Oncology Nurse Navigator (ONN) is a professional registered nurse with oncology-specific knowledge and offers individualized assistance to patients, families and caregivers to help overcome health care system barriers.

-Erica is a lung and gastrointestinal navigator supporting patients with lung, esophageal, gastric, hepatobiliary, pancreatic and colorectal cancers.
-Prior to her navigator role, she worked on Wesley’s surgical oncology floor where she helped develop a survivorship program.
+Erica is a gastrointestinal navigator supporting patients with esophageal, gastric, hepatobiliary, pancreatic and colorectal cancers.
+Prior to her navigator role, she worked on Wesley’s surgical oncology floor.
 She is an oncology certified nurse and is chemotherapy certified through the Oncology Nursing Society.
-To refer a patient for more information about lung or gastrointestinal services, please call (316) 962-3342.
+To refer a patient for more information about gastrointestinal services, please call (316) 962-3342.

 An oncology navigator can: